fpga-design-contest/ad-refkit/docs/sec3/index.md

 ## Building Linux
 It is able to skip this flow.
-The genereted files by this flow are available in this repository.
+The generated files by this flow are available in this repository.
 The files are the followings.
 - [uImage](../../zybo/BOOT_FS/uImage)
 - [zynq-zybo-z7.dtb](../../zybo/BOOT_FS/zynq-zybo-z7.dtb)